Letter of Intent for Business Purchase

 This letter serves as a letter of intent to outline the terms and conditions of purchasing the business on (date).
 The terms and conditions mentioned in this letter are open to negotiation and are not binding on either party.
 We are open to discussion regarding the terms and the business value.

-We have agreed to purchase your chain of frozen foods and sell it under our own brand name.
-We would expect you to clear any liabilities before we purchase this business.
-And inform your stakeholders regarding selling the business.
-Our team of auditors and accountants have accessed the market value of the business based on the financial statements that you have provided us.
-We are happy to pay that price in three installments.
+Our team of auditors and accountants has accessed the market value of the business based on the financial statements you provided us.
+We are happy to pay that price in three instalments.

 Regards,